-A. Sectional to District Tournament: The District Tournaments will be comprised of the qualifiers from the Sectional Tournaments if a separate Sectional Tournament is held.
+- A. Sectional to District Tournament: The District Tournaments will be comprised of the qualifiers from the Sectional Tournaments if a separate Sectional Tournament is held.
 Each Sectional Tournament will qualify a proportionate number of individual bowlers and teams to the District Tournament.
-The number of qualifiers from each Sectional Tournament to each District Tournament will depend on the number of Sectional Tournaments held and the number of teams represented.
+The number of qualifiers from each Sectional Tournament to each District Tournament will depend on the number of Sectional Tournaments held and the number of teams represented. - B. District to State Tournament: There will be six District Tournaments in Division II, one in each respective OHSAA district.
+There will be five District Tournaments in Division I (see note above).